aigc-apps/sd-webui-EasyPhoto/README.md

 # Quick Start
 ### 1. Environment Check
 We have verified EasyPhoto execution on the following environment:
+If you meet problem with WebUI auto killed by OOM, please refer to [ISSUE21](https://github.com/aigc-apps/sd-webui-EasyPhoto/issues/21), and setting some num_threads to 0 and report other fix to us,Thanks

 The detailed of Windows 10:
 - OS: Windows10